 - Analysis of algorithms

-- Programing in languages like C++, Python, and JAVA
+- Programming in languages like C++, Python, and Java

 Earning a Master’s Degree in Data Science in Kentucky